gitterHQ/services/lib/sprintly/instructions.md

 1. Click on your name (top-right) &rarr; Services &rarr; select a product &rarr; select WebHooks as Service
-2. Enter your webhook url
+2. Enter your webhook url: